 - Avoiding lying down after eating

-While it’s important to eat a healthy and balanced diet during pregnancy, it’s also recommended to avoid certain foods during pregnancy.
-When a woman is pregnant, her immune system can be lowered, meaning there is a higher risk of developing foodborne illnesses caused by listeria, campylobacter and salmonella, all of which can be dangerous to the health of a baby.
-Mothers need to be more cautious about their food choices to keep their baby safe.
+While it’s important to eat a broadly healthy and balanced diet during pregnancy, a pregnant mother should especially avoid certain foods.
+When a woman is pregnant, her immune system weakens, meaning a higher risk of developing foodborne illnesses, including listeria, campylobacter and salmonella.
+All are dangerous for a baby’s health.
+Mothers must be cautious about their food choices to keep their babies safe.

-The following is a list of foods that it is recommended to not eat during pregnancy.
-Note that it is ultimately a matter of personal choice for what to eat (or not eat) during pregnancy; these are simply recommendations and may differ from country to country or person to person.
+The following is a list of foods that stray away from healthy pregnancy snacks or meal choices.
+Note that it is ultimately a matter of personal choice in deciding what to eat (or not eat) during pregnancy; these are simply recommendations:

 - Alcohol – there is no safe level of alcohol during pregnancy, so it is recommended to avoid all alcohol when pregnant

 - Processed meats – cold deli meats & packaged/ready-to-eat meats like ham, salami, luncheon meat, chicken, etc. (note that some meats like ham can be consumed if cooked and eaten hot, but this is not recommended for daily consumption)